moisesjurad0/scrapy-tutorial-workshop/README.md

         ```

 1. Extracting data in our spider => modify `quotes_spider.py`.
 A Scrapy spider typically generates many dictionaries containing the data extracted from the page.
 To do that, we use the yield Python keyword in the callback
+    1. to run the spider and get the output in the log:

+        `scrapy crawl quotes`

+    1. to run the spider Storing the scraped data (The -O command-line switch overwrites any existing file; use -o instead to append new content to any existing file):

+        `scrapy crawl quotes -O quotes.json`

+    1. to run spider and store data in "JSON Lines" format:

+        `scrapy crawl quotes -o quotes.jsonl`